JeremyHeinPhD/Alignment-Portfolio/README.md

 - Prompt design experiments on bias, fairness, and cross‑cultural reasoning

 ## Why It Matters
 AI systems need human‑centered evaluation.
-My work shows how **rubrics and sociological frameworks** can strengthen fairness, interpretability, and alignment in emotionally complex or educational contexts.
+My work shows how **sociological methods and conceptual frameworks** can strengthen fairness, interpretability, and alignment in emotionally complex or educational contexts.

 ## Credentials
 - PhD in Sociology, Northwestern University (NSF‑funded)